Best VPN for Canada (2026)

 • Kill switch responsiveness

-Special attention was given to public Wi-Fi scenarios, where failure behavior matters most.
+Special attention was given to public Wi-Fi scenarios, where failure behaviour matters most.

 How VPNs Were Scored